Gipsy House: The house

 The house required extensive renovations and remodelling and the installation of electricity.
 The couple moved into the house in July 1954.
 Dahl renamed the house Little Whitefield to make it distinct from his sister's house, also named Whitefield.
-The house was finally renamed Gipsy House in 1960 after a family of gypsies who would camp in fields on top of the lane.
+The house was renamed Gipsy House in 1960 after a family of gypsies who would camp in fields on top of the lane.

-An annex was built in May 1961 on the east side of the house, intended as a guest wing.
-Dahl would restore antiques in the new annex.
+An annex, intended as a guest wing, was built in May 1961 on the east side of the house.
+Dahl used it to restore antiques.
 The house was greatly extended over the decades as Dahl's family grew.
-A two-storey addition added to the house on the west side is the site of the present kitchen, dining room and spare room, but was originally built as a snooker room.
-The snooker room was resited in a new annex built in the garden with additional bedrooms.
-A local builder, Wally Saunders, helped Dahl with much of the work of remodelling the house.
-Saunders provided the inspiration for Dahl's BFG character.
+A two-storey addition on the west side is the site of the present kitchen, dining room and spare room, but was originally built as a snooker room.
+The snooker room was resited in another annex built in the garden with additional bedrooms.
+A local builder, Wally Saunders, helped Dahl with much of the work of remodelling the house, and provided the inspiration for Dahl's BFG character.

 Elizabeth Day, writing in The Guardian, described the house as "an oversized cottage with low ceilings and yellow- and rose-painted rooms".
 Dahl's widow, Felicity Dahl, said in a 2008 interview with The Guardian that "people have strong reactions" to the house; the film director Tim Burton cried on the lawn of Gipsy House after coming there to research for his film adaptation of Charlie and the Chocolate Factory.